woozar/node-red-contrib-time-based-dimmer/README.md

 ## Usage

 The node can be used rather similar to the slider from the dashboard.
 It will use any numerical value it gets as its current state.
 The main difference is that it will also accept some commands.
 The keywords for the commands are configurable.
+The commands will trigger the dimmers value to increase or decrease over time.
+The only thing left to do is connect the output of the dimmer to the brightness of a light.

 ## Settings